-Where ever the Ark stayed that area or house hold was blessed because the Ark had the presents of God on it.
+Where ever the Ark stayed that area or household was blessed because the Ark had the presence of God on it.

-The Ask of God was made up of two parts:- The Ark of the testimony which is the box made of wood over laid with gold and the Mercy seat which was made of solid beaten gold and had two angels or cherubim who had one set of wings.
-Each Cherub had one wing set in such away that with the other Cherub formed a seat above the the Mercy seat which sits on The Ark of God.
+The Ask of God was made up of two parts:- The Ark of the testimony which is the box made of wood overlaid with gold and the Mercy seat which was made of solid beaten gold and had two angels or cherubim who had one set of wings.
+Each Cherub had one wing set in such a way that with the other Cherub formed a seat above the Mercy Seat which sits on The Ark of God.
 Exodus 37:1-9.

 The Ark Brought to Jerusalem and the Troubles in Mishandling the Ark

 6:1 After this, David gathered together again 30,000 men from all of the choicest men of Israel.
 2 Then David and all the people with him set out from Baal-judah to bring up from there the Ark of God, who is called the Name, the name of the LORD of the Heavenly Armies, and who is enthroned on the cherubim.
 3 They mounted the Ark of God on a new cart and brought it from Abinadab’s home in Gibeah, with Abinadab’s sons Uzzah and Ahio driving the new cart.
 4 As they left Abinadab’s house in Gibeah accompanied by the Ark of God, Ahio was walking ahead of the ark.
 5 David and the entire assembly of Israel were dancing in the presence of the LORD with all of their strength, accompanied by all sorts of wood instruments, harps, tambourines, castanets, and cymbals.